Drive Alert

 Don't be a Bob

-Never risk drowsy driving.
-Pull over, switch drivers, find a safe place to sleep.
-Drowsy driving is not worth your life, or the lives of others.
+Never risk driving while drowsy.
+Pull over, ask another driver to take your place, and find a safe place to sleep.
+Driving while drowsy isn’t worth risking your life or the lives of others.

 - Take a 10- to 20-minute nap